 Fees and Rates

-Connexus Credit Union always posts current rates online.
-Tell them where you plan to purchase, the loan amount, and the main property use (meaning primary residence, vacation home, or investment property), and CCU will give you current rates for every loan it services.
+Connexus Credit Union always posts current interest rates online.
+Tell them where you plan to purchase, the loan amount, and the main property use and CCU will give you the current interest rate for the loan you’re seeking.

 When closing, you will pay third party fees (such as appraisal and inspection fees), but this isn’t money that goes towards Connexus.
 Instead, it’s money that Connexus will pass on to the actual company that performed the particular service.